Axon Neuroscience was founded in 1999 by Professor Michal

 Axon successfully finished the Phase II trial ADAMANT in patients with mild Alzheimer’s disease.

-Tau proteins play a vital role in the healthy, normal functioning of a brain.
-They are involved in a variety of physiological processes including cell signaling, the dynamics of the cellular cytoskeleton, and protecting DNA.
-Alzheimer’s disease is triggered when these normal tau proteins become pathological by truncation.
-Pathological tau proteins are prone to attaching to each other, and also attracting normal tau proteins, generating pathological tau strains that spread throughout the brain.
-The distribution of these strains shows strong correlation with cognitive decline and memory impairment in Alzheimer’s disease patients.
-Over the last two decades, Axon has generated robust and comprehensive data confirming that pathological tau is the cause of Alzheimer’s disease.
-The company's lead therapeutic candidates specifically identify and target pathological tau to halt the spread of tau pathology, and leave healthy tau untouched.
-Axon’s therapeutic candidates effectively stop Alzheimer’s disease from progressing, thus preventing the cognitive and functional decline of the patients.
+Tau proteins are essential for the healthy and normal functioning of the brain, playing a crucial role in a broad spectrum of physiological processes, including cell signaling, the dynamics of the cellular cytoskeleton, and the protection of DNA.
+The onset of Alzheimer’s disease is initiated when these normal tau proteins undergo truncation, leading to pathogenic alterations.
+These abnormal tau proteins tend to aggregate with one another and also recruit normal tau proteins, resulting in the formation of pathological tau species that spread throughout the brain.
+The temporal and spatial distribution of these strains strongly correlates with cognitive decline and memory impairment in patients diagnosed with Alzheimer’s disease.
+Over the past two decades, Axon has generated comprehensive and robust data affirming that pathological tau is the underlying cause of Alzheimer’s disease.
+The company’s leading therapeutic candidates are specifically designed to identify and target pathological tau, effectively halting the spread of tau pathology while preserving healthy tau proteins.
+Axon’s therapeutic candidates demonstrate efficacy in slowing the progression of Alzheimer’s disease, thereby mitigating the cognitive and functional decline experienced by patients.

 Active Vaccine for Alzheimer’s disease: The active vaccine candidate is the most clinically-advanced tau therapy in development for Alzheimer’s disease.
 It instructs the patient’s immune system to produce specific antibodies targeting pathological tau.